Battery recycling: Direct recycling

 Direct recycling is an emerging battery recycling method that focuses on directly regenerating cathode materials without damaging the crystal structure.
 This is distinct from existing hydro- and pyrometallurgical methods, which break down the cathode into precursors and require subsequent processing to regenerate cathode materials.
 Maintaining the cathode structure represents an important increase in efficiency, since it produces a higher-value product than other recycling methods.
-In order to perform direct recycling, the cathode "black mass" (containing critical metals such as Li, Co, Mn, and Ni) must be separated from other battery components.
+To perform direct recycling, the cathode "black mass" (containing critical metals such as Li, Co, Mn, and Ni) must be separated from other battery components.
 Traditional separation methods, primarily battery shredding, are insufficient, as they introduce impurities into the cathode.
 Alternative separation methods include the use of solvents to recover the black mass.
 Many of the organic solvents investigated for this process are toxic and pose hazards to both humans and the environment.
 Identifying safer solvents which can effectively separate the black mass is a topic of current research.
 Once the cathode black mass is obtained, the material undergoes relithiation to reintroduce lithium which is "lost" during battery use and restore the cathode to its original capacity.
 This relithiation process can be carried out via several different methods, including solid state, electrochemical, or solution-based relithiation.
 While direct recycling is not yet commercialized, research indicates that it can restore cathode materials to their original electrochemical capacity and performance.